-Large, fully double blackberry purple flowers with a flourish of white along the petal edges.
-Fantastic blooms of real substance.
+Large, fully double, blackberry purple flowers with a flourish of white along the petal edges.
+These fantastic blooms have real substance.

 Spring to Summer

 Cool to Mediterranean